cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 ## Searching Bibliographic Records

+Bibliographic information is also called **metadata**.
+Bibliographic records
-Bibliographic information is also called **metadata**, Bibliographic records are metadata about specific items
+are metadata about specific items
-(books, articles, photos, etc.) about items in a bibliographic or academic database.
+(books, articles, photos, etc.) in a bibliographic or academic database.
 Metadata is broadly defined as **data about data**, or sometimes as information about information.
 For example, a **title** of a book is